BenjaminRohlfing/technical-writing-portfolio/REST API Reference Guide/README.md

-### Knights and Sorcerers API Reference Guide
+### Knights and Sorcerers API Reference

+**Note:** This document contains mock links to other documents.
+These links simply lead back to the API document.

 Knights and Sorcerers (KAS) is a fictional massively multiplayer online roleplaying game (MMORPG) that I imagined for this example of RESTful API documentation.
-Imagine that KAS is similar to existing MMORPGs, like World of Warcraft.
+It's meant to be similar to existing MMORPGs, like World of Warcraft.

+**Career skills** on display:

-This reference guide displays my understanding of fundamental web concepts and my ability to create and use code samples.
+- my understanding of fundamental web concepts (specifically, HTTP requests and APIs)
+- my ability to create and use code samples

-**Note:** The API document contains mock links to other documents.
-These links lead back to the API document.